New Body: Promotion and leak

+Leaked music video

+An unreleased music video for "New Body" was leaked in October 2023.
+The video was filmed with sets and costumes covered entirely in luminous paint, with actors and West, Minaj, and Ty Dolla Sign wearing glow-in-the-dark costumes.
+The video opens with a model with orange skin and neon green hair approaching and peeing in a urinal.
+West raps his verse in a cat mask as he rides a rollercoaster with five other characters, one holding a sign that says "TOO BIG TO FAILE[sic]" and an Uncle Sam-type figure.
+It then cuts to him rapping in a luminous cartoony alleyway while a model is perched on a windowsill.
+A UFO approaches, and he grabs the model and they flee.
+The video cuts to a scene featuring a female swimmer and a mermaid embracing and kissing underwater.
+Minaj raps her verse in an entirely orange costume while sitting on endless mountains of money.
+Another model is then eaten by a large pink mechanical T-Rex, and Minaj emerges from its mouth wearing a neon green cropped jacket.
+After a scene featuring a model dressed like a queen posing in front of a burning Hollywood sign, the video cuts to Ty Dolla Sign, also in a cat mask and a prisoner jumpsuit, singing in a glowing jail cell while a stripper dances outside, who then unlocks the door for him.
+The video ends with Ty Dolla Sign taking off with her on a motorcycle with flaming rocket boosters.

 Critical reception

 Paul Thompson, writing for The Fader, compared "New Body" to other Yandhi leaks as being "in various states of progress".
 Thompson praised the production and polishing on Ty Dolla Sign's hook and Minaj's verse, but described West's verse as still being in demo form as he "lapse[s] from finished lines into mumbles reference phrases".
 Thompson praised "New Body" and the other Yandhi leaks for having "more shape and direction that nearly anything on [Ye]" despite the unfinished lyrics.
 In writing for Rolling Stone, Thompson called it "the one song from the Yandhi leaks that sounded like it might be a hit."

 Sam Murphy, writing for Cool Accidents, described the song as becoming "a superfan favourite" ever since it leaked.
-Brian McCollum of the Detroit Free Press described the reworked version of the song previewed at listening parties as "quickly infectious".
-Danilo Castro of Heavy.com described "New Body" as "one of the most hotly contested tracks on Jesus Is King."
+Brian McCollum of the Detroit Free Press described the Jesus Is King rework played during the September 2019 listening parties as "quickly infectious".
+Danilo Castro of Heavy described "New Body" as "one of the most hotly contested tracks on Jesus Is King."